uber-archive/jetstream/docs/overview.md

     "fetch": (ScopeFetch) => void
 }>

--- The ConnectionMessage type represents all the possible --      messages that can be send down the connection.
+-- The NetworkMessage type represents all the possible --      messages that can be send down the connection.
 -- It basically builds up the grammar for the protocol.
-The --      client <-> server protocol consists of these message --      types. type ConnectionMessage : Object
+The --      client <-> server protocol consists of these message --      types. type NetworkMessage : Object

 -- A connection will emit one of the many "message" types that --      can flow through the connection type Connection : EventEmitter<{
-    "message": (ConnectionMessage) => void,
+    "message": (NetworkMessage) => void,

     accept: () => void,
     deny: () => void